Azure/on-demand-capacity-reservation/README.md

 2. API details are provided in the document - On-Demand Capacity Reservation-APIs.docx
 3. Same ARM templates are in the file - Sample ARM Template.zip

+**Note:**
+1. The feature is currently in Private Preview phase.
+That means, customers should only use it for testing purposes.
+It is not recommended to use this feature at this point for any mission-critical workloads.
+2. The feature is currently supported via ARM templates only.
+Other client tools support such as Azure Portal, CLI, PS etc. will be coming later.
+3. During Private Preview, production SLAs will not be enforced.

+**Billing**
+During Private Preview, you will be charged for the virtual machines that are attached to a capacity reservation.
+You will also be charged for the unused capacity reservation spots.
+For more information on billing, please read “VM Capacity Reservations: Usage and Billing” section described later in the document.

 Let's get started!